nisenchris/Playground/docs/LaunchDarkly Assignment.md

 ### Using LaunchDarkly

 **Developers:**
-- **Granular Targeting:** You can show new features, like the Line Chart component, to specific users such as `devUser` or ABC Company employees.
+- **Granular Targeting:** Developers can show new features, like the `LineChart` component, to specific users such as `devUser` or `ABC Company` employees.
 This ensures controlled testing and immediate feedback.
 - **Risk Reduction:** Limiting exposure to new features reduces the chance of widespread issues.

 **Teams:**